-$10^{23}/cc$ (right).
-From Table 1 we see the relative widths due to collisional and Stark broadening; thermal (Doppler) broadening is much smaller and manifests itself for only for very narrow resonances and high-lying thresholds.
-At the lower density (left) much of the unbroadened resonance structures (black) are discernible although significantly dissolved, and collisional width is less than Stark width which is larger (Table 1) and closer to the total broadened cross sections (red).
-At the higher density (right) the effects of collisional and Stark are reversed; the former is more prominent though quite comparable to the latter.
+Following table 1 we can examine the individual effects of including different broadening mechanisms separately in the combined total (equation (6)).
+Figure 6 shows the cross sections including the three dominant mechanisms.
+Referring to figure 3 for photoionization of Fe xvIII and table 1, the contributions are shown to be due to equation (21) for collisional (cyan), equation (25) for thermal (magenta), and equation (24) for Stark (green) effects, respectively.
+Results are given in figure 6 for $T = 2 \times 10^6$ K at two electron densities $10^{21}/cc$ (left) and 10^{23} /cc (right).
+From table 1 we see the relative widths due to collisional and Stark broadening; thermal (Doppler) broadening is much smaller and manifests itself only for very narrow resonances and high-lying thresholds.
+At lower density (left) many of the unbroadened resonance structures (black) are discernible although significantly dissolved, and the collisional width is less than the Stark width, which is larger (table 1) and closer to the total broadened cross sections (red).
+At higher density (right) the effects of collisional and Stark are reversed; the former is more prominent though quite comparable to the latter.
 More detailed studies on a number of cross sections for different ions would be needed to ascertain precisely the broadening effects in each case.
-However, from the limited results presented herein a conservative estimate is that the lower density limit for broadening mechanisms to manifest themselves is $N_e > 10^{20}/cc$ .
-Table 1 also indicates probable high density limit at $N_e > 10^{24}/cc$ based on two reasons: (i) the total combined AI broadening widths become very large and comparable to the entire energy range of the resonance structures included in computations of cross sections, and (ii) the Debye lengths are comparable to or shorter than bound electronic orbital radii, and atomic configurations are no longer a viable description which would require dense plasma effects to be considered non-perturbatively.
+However, from the limited results presented herein a conservative estimate is that the lower density limit for broadening mechanisms to manifest themselves is $N_e > 10^{20}/\text{cc}$.
+Table 1 also indicates probable high density limit at $N_e > 10^{24}/\text{cc}$ based on two reasons: (i) the total combined AI broadening widths become very large and comparable to the entire energy range of the resonance structures included in the computations of cross sections, and (ii) the Debye lengths are comparable to or shorter than bound electronic orbital radii, and atomic configurations are no longer a viable description which would require dense plasma effects to be considered non-perturbatively.